vpython/glowscript/README.md

       docker-compose -f docker-datastore.yml up

-You'll see a lot of log messages, but among them you shoudl see:
+this will take a substantial amount of time the first time, since it has to download all the docker images.
+You'll see a lot of log messages, but among them you should see:

       datastore_1  | [datastore] Dev App Server is now running.